netsage-project/netsage-pipeline/website/docs/devel/docker.md

 You can use the "master" version or a tagged version.
 To select a released version use the docker_select_version.sh script (see the Deployment Guide).
-If you wish to use the development version (master branch) simply scip the docker_select_version.sh step.
+If you wish to use the development version (master branch) simply skip the docker_select_version.sh step.

 ## Installing